RLH-2110/ImgEdit/README.md

-# This readme is a not done
+# This readme is not done
 the same goes for the dokumentation and the progamm.

 I will need time to document everthing then I need to work on a lot more featues and bugs.